-- Under the ownership and technical management of a single entity in a single geographical location or in a self-contained mobile unit; - Where scientific determinations are performed on samples taken from the environment, including drinking water samples; and - \bullet Where data ((is)) are submitted to the department of ecology, department of health, or other entity requiring the use of an accredited laboratory under provisions of a regulation, permit, or contractual agreement.
+- Under the ownership and technical management of a single entity in a single geographical location or in a self-contained mobile unit; - Where scientific determinations are performed on samples taken from the environment, including drinking water samples; and - Where data is submitted to the department of ecology, department of health, or other entity requiring the use of an accredited laboratory under provisions of a regulation, permit, or contractual agreement.

-"Instrument" or "instrumentation" - Equipment used to measure an analyte or analytes.
+"Instrument" or "instrumentation" - Equipment used to measure an analyte(s).